terryaney/KatApp.Provider/katapp documentation.md

 data-css | A CSS class to apply to the container `div`.
 This is same `div` that has the `rbl-display` attribute and `form-group` CSS class assigned. data-value | A default value to use for the slider.

-See [ejs-sliders](#**ejs-sliders** ) for more information about the values that come from RBLe Service calculation results that control the configuration of the noUiSlider.
+See [rbl-sliders](#**rbl-sliders** ) for more information about the values that come from RBLe Service calculation results that control the configuration of the noUiSlider.

 <br/>